WeibelLab/ChronoSense/README.md

 ## Branch Focus & Changes:

 The dynamic_ui branch is focused on making the Chronosense application more flexible and visually dynamic (add/remove elements on the fly) for the user.
-CURRENTLY THE LATEST BRANCH - ALL OTHERS ARE FEATURE EXPLORATIONS
+CURRENTLY THE LATEST/CENTRAL BRANCH - ALL OTHERS ARE FEATURE EXPLORATIONS

 ## Installation / run with Docker